 Calculation for equipment configurations Y1 and Y2

-The results of the modelling for equipment configurations Y1 and Y2 are summarized in the Figure 10 below.
-It should be noted that the results of the simulation are referred to the final structure after thermoforming.
+The results of the modelling for equipment configurations Y1 and Y2 are summarized in the Annex 6 too.
+It should be noted that the results of the simulation refer to the final structure after thermoforming.